TheLimePixel/bento/features.md

 - [Identifiers](features.md#identifiers)

 Every object (value) in Bento has a type.
-There are two flavours of types:

-- data types
-- codata types

-## Data Types

-Data types store a predefined set of named values which are stored in the object.
-There are 3 kinds of data types:
+There are 3 flavours of data types:

 - singleton types
 - product types